-Date HomeTrust Closing Price Jefferson Closing Price Implied Value of Merger Consideration for One Share of Jefferson Common Stock
+Date HomeTrust Closing Pric Implied Value of Merger Consideration for One Share of Jefferson Common Stock

-January 22, 2014 \$ 15.85 \$ 6.53 \$ 8.00
+January 22, 2014 \$ 15.8 5 \$ 6.53 \$ 8.00

-, 2014 \$ \$ \$
+April 22, 2014 \$ 15.8 9 \$ 7.83 \$ 8.00

-Jefferson Will Hold its Special Meeting on , 2014 (page )
+Jefferson Will Hold its Special Meeting on May 27, 2014 (page 29)

-The Jefferson special meeting will be held on , 2014, at : .m. local time, at the , , , .
+The Jefferson special meeting will be held on May 27, 2014, at 2:00 p.m. local time, at Jefferson Federal Bank, 120 Evans Avenue, Morristown, Tennessee.
 At the Jefferson special meeting, holders of Jefferson common stock will be asked to:

-- approve Jefferson merger proposal; - approve the Jefferson adjournment proposal; and - approve, on an advisory (non-binding) basis, the Jefferson compensation proposal.
+- approve Jefferson merger proposal; - · approve the Jefferson adjournment proposal; and - approve, on an advisory (non-binding) basis, the Jefferson compensation proposal.

-Only holders of record of Jefferson common stock at the close of business on , 2014 will be entitled to vote at the Jefferson special meeting.
+Only holders of record of Jefferson common stock at the close of business on April 16, 2014 will be entitled to vote at the Jefferson special meeting.
 Each share of Jefferson common stock is entitled to one vote on each proposal to be considered at the Jefferson special meeting.
-As of the record date, there were shares of Jefferson common stock entitled to vote at the Jefferson special meeting.
-As of the record date, the directors and executive officers of Jefferson and their affiliates beneficially owned and were entitled to vote approximately shares of Jefferson common stock representing approximately % of the shares of Jefferson common stock outstanding on that date, which shares owned by directors of record or beneficially are subject to the voting agreements described below.
+As of the record date, there were 6,595,301 shares of Jefferson common stock entitled to vote at the Jefferson special meeting.
+As of the record date, the directors and executive officers of Jefferson and their affiliates beneficially owned and were entitled to vote approximately 582,423 shares of Jefferson common stock representing approximately 8.8% of the shares of Jefferson common stock outstanding on that date, which shares owned by directors of record or beneficially are subject to the voting agreements described below.

 Concurrent with the execution of the merger agreement, each of Jefferson's directors entered into a voting agreement with HomeTrust under which he or she generally has agreed (1) to vote or cause to be voted in favor of the Jefferson merger proposal, all shares of Jefferson common stock which he or she is the record or beneficial owner as the date of the voting agreement and (2) subject to limited exceptions, not to sell or otherwise dispose any of these shares of Jefferson common stock until after the approval of the Jefferson merger proposal by the shareholders of Jefferson.
-For additional information regarding the voting agreements, see "The Merger Agreement-Voting Agreements."
+For additional information regarding the voting agreements, see "The Merger Agreement-Voting Agreements" on page 75.